shakes76/ChaoS/README.md

 The main scripts for generating the results of the [publication](https://doi.org/10.1109/TIP.2018.2864918) can be found in
 * projects/finite_fractal - To generate the fractal see test_finite_farey_fractal.py
 * projects/simulation - To run simulations of the reconstruction algorithms see test_finite_slices_osem_plot.py and test_finite_slices_ossirt_plot.py.
 Then run the test_compute_metrikz.py to generate the relevant metrics and figures.

+## Setup/Dependencies
+The ChaoS library is dependent on the usual Numpy, Scipy, Matplotlib and scikit-image libraries.
+You may need pyFFTW installed as well.
+The best way to set this up in Windows is using the [WinPython scientific distribution](https://sourceforge.net/projects/winpython/files/WinPython_2.7/2.7.13.1/) for Python 2.7.13.
+WinPython sets up a Python distribution with minimal libraries, but in a compact stand-alone directory without the need to install.
+In the interest of reproducibility, I have uploaded my WinPython distribution.
+Simply download, extract, launch Spyder from the distribution, open the script you wish to run and run it.

 ## Known Issues
 * Python 3.5 has issues running the SSIM metric.